Eagle Ford, Dallas: Education

-The Eagle Ford School, constructed in 1923 with supplies from the Trinity cement company and funding from bonds issued by the city of Dallas, first opened in 1924.
+The Eagle Ford School (a formerly all-white school, not to be confused with the segregated Eagle Ford School for Black students located a few blocks to the north), constructed in 1923 with supplies from the Trinity cement company and funding from bonds issued by the city of Dallas, first opened in 1924.
 After the school closed, Randy Dumse bought the school in 1987 and used it as his business's office.
 The Dallas city government made it a historic landmark, and Larry Moser, an investor, acquired it.

 Geology

 The Eagle Ford community overlies rocks of the Eagle Ford Shale.
 The Eagle Ford shale consists of organic-rich, pyritic, and fossiliferous marine shales.